Yelich, Woodruff spark Brewers to 7-0 victory over Cubs - WHIZ News

 Yelich also singled in the third, fifth and eighth innings for his first four-hit game since he hit for the cycle in a 14-11 loss at Cincinnati on May 11.

+“He hit the ball really hard today, which is what we’ve seen when he’s doing good, just a lot of hard contact and having good at-bats,” Brewers manager Craig Counsell said.

 Woodruff struck out 10 and allowed four hits and one walk.
-His outing ended after a shot from Franmil Reyes with a 110-mph exit velocity appeared to hit him in the lower leg or foot, though first baseman Rowdy Tellez fielded the ball and retired the batter.
+His outing ended after a shot from Franmil Reyes with a 110-mph exit velocity hit him in the leg, though first baseman Rowdy Tellez fielded the ball and retired the batter.

+“It was off the calf,” Woodruff said.
+“It’s good.
+I was able to walk off.
+It’ll be a little sore tomorrow, but that will be all right.”

 This marked the second straight night a Brewers starter departed after holding the Cubs scoreless through six innings.
 Freddy Peralta had a no-hitter going Friday when he was removed at the start of the seventh inning of a game the Brewers eventually lost 4-3 in 10.